kalumjudy/Portfolio/README.md

 ## ArcGIS Project
 ### Suitability Analysis for citywide Green Roofs

-This ArcGIS project aims to develop a suitability matrix based on environmental, social vulnerability index and building structures to identify potential buildings for building green roofs in Boston.
-The analysis is built using ArcGIS Model Builder, Spatial Analyst Tools (including Weighted and Fuzzy Overlay).
+This ArcGIS project aims to develop a suitability matrix based on environmental, social vulnerability index (SoVI) and building structures to identify potential buildings for building green roofs in Boston.
+The analysis was built using ArcGIS Model Builder and Spatial Analyst Tools.
+Weight and Fuzzy overlay analyses were created to compare and identify a more accurate method to conduct this suitability analysis.
 ### Spatial Epidemiological Analysis on Opioid Overdose in Massachusetts

 This project was a collaborative project with the Massachusetts Department of Public Health (MDPH).
 Using the data provided by MDPH, this analysis was conducted using ArcGIS hotspot analysis (Getis Ord Gi*) tool to identify yearly opioid overdose events hotspot areas based on social-economic factors, patients' precription patterns and emergency encounters etc. This analysis helps MDPH to allocate preventive and rehabilitative measures to areas or population that are prone to opioid overdose.
 I have also co-authored the methodology of this analysis for future use.